Day 21 - South Queensferry to Perth

 It was a simple route today, flatter and slightly shorter than yesterday, with one big motivation (the finish line!) to keep me pedalling.
 The first 12 miles into Wick were remarkably quick; very smooth roads with an overall slight descent.
 In fact I made it so fast that I was in danger of getting to John o'Groats far too early before my friend Rox (who grew up in Wick & is up here visiting her parents at the moment) would be able to get out to John o'Groats as planned!

-In Wick I soon discovered that the bike shop there sadly doesn't stock any disc brake pads (in fact the bike shop is a mixture of a toy shop & bike shop, all adjoining a bakers...odd!), forcing me to take it gently to John o'Groats with only my front brake still giving me any stopping power.
+In Wick I soon discovered that the bike shop there sadly doesn't stock any disc brake pads (in fact the bike shop is a mixture of a toy shop & bike shop, all adjoining a bakers...very strange!), forcing me to take it gently to John o'Groats with only my front brake still giving me any stopping power.
 I was so close though that that didn't really bother me, and the worst of the hills were behind me anyway.

 Arriving into John o'Groats